awsdocs/aws-codepipeline-user-guide/doc_source/concepts-how-it-works.md

 As an example, a test action after a deployment action in the same stage is guaranteed to test the same change that was deployed\.
 In this example, a change is deployed to a Test environment and then tested, and then the latest change from the test environment is deployed to a Production environment\.
 In the recommended example, the Test environment and the Prod environment are separate stages\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/structure-example-recommended-notrecommended.png)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

+### How Inbound Executions Work<a name="how-it-works-inbound-executions"></a>

+An inbound execution is an execution that is waiting for an unavailable stage, transition, or action to become available before it moves forward\.
+The next stage, transition, or action might be unavailable because:
++ Another execution has already entered the next stage and locked it\.
++ The transition to enter the next stage is disabled\.

+You might disable a transition to hold an inbound execution if you want to control whether a current execution has time to complete in subsequent stages, or if you want to stop all actions at a certain point\.
+To determine if you have an inbound execution, you can view the pipeline in the console or view the output from the get\-pipeline\-state command\.

+Inbound executions operate with the following considerations:
++ As soon as the action, transition, or locked stage becomes available, the in\-progress inbound execution enters the stage and continues through the pipeline\.
++ While the inbound execution is waiting, it can be manually stopped\.
+An inbound execution can have an `InProgress`, `Stopped`, or `Failed` state\.
++ When an inbound execution has been stopped or has failed, it cannot be retried because there are no failed actions to retry\.
+When an inbound execution has been stopped, and the transition is enabled, the stopped inbound execution does not continue into the stage\.

+You can view or stop an inbound execution\.
+See [View inbound execution status \(CLI\) ](pipelines-view-cli.md#pipelines-executions-inbound-cli) and [Stop an Inbound Execution \(CLI\)](pipelines-stop.md#pipelines-stop-inbound-cli)\.